 Laboratories, Research Support, Classrooms, Offices, Conference Rooms, Two-story Atrium, Landscaped Garden, Lounge, Study Spaces, Cafeteria

-Elizabeth Arnaiz, John Barrett, Mathew Bissen, Barrett Brown, Ilya Chistiakov, Colin Davis, Margaret Gorman, Frank Guittard, Katharine Huber, John Jordan, Zubair Kazi, Paul Keene, Stephen Kim, Whasook Lee, Tara Leibenhaut-Tyre, Apichat Leungchaikul, Christopher Lewis, James Macho, Nathan McRae, Si-Yeon Min, Dona Orozova, Jarrett Pelletier, Graeme Reed, Allison Reeves, Patricia Salas, Adam Sheraden, Paul Stanbridge, Margaret Tyrpa, Marcela Villarroel-Trinidade, Ted Wagner, Ann Wright
+Todd Schliemann, Duncan Hazard, Lois Mate, Craig McIlhenny, Charmian Place, Elizabeth Arnaiz, John Barrett, Mathew Bissen, Barrett Brown, Ilya Chistiakov, Colin Davis, Margaret Gorman, Frank Guittard, Katharine Huber, John Jordan, Zubair Kazi, Paul Keene, Stephen Kim, Whasook Lee, Tara Leibenhaut-Tyre, Apichat Leungchaikul, Christopher Lewis, James Macho, Nathan McRae, Si-Yeon Min, Dona Orozova, Jarrett Pelletier, Graeme Reed, Allison Reeves, Patricia Salas, Adam Sheraden, Paul Stanbridge, Margaret Tyrpa, Marcela Villarroel-Trindade, Ted Wagner, Ann Wright

 Award of Honor, Society of American Registered Architects New York Council